Solidaritätslied: Structure and score

-The melody follows the BACH motif.
-The four notes are heard in the bars 1, 2, 5, and 6; the "D" and "C" in bars 9 and 10 continue the sequence.
+The melody uses the BACH motif; the four notes are heard on the first beats in the bars 1, 2, 5, and 6.
+Eisler composed in 1934 a Prelude and Fugue on B–A–C–H for string trio, Op.
+46.

 Versions

 The text has been translated into multiple languages.
 The best known version was performed by Ernst Busch, who also appeared in Kuhle Wampe.

 In 1961, a group of noted East German composers produced the joint composition Orchestervariationen über Eislers Solidaritätslied ("Orchestral variations of Eisler's Solidarity Song").
 Among these were Andre Asriel, Fritz Geißler, Herbert Kirmße, Günter Kochan, Siegfried Köhler, Dieter Nowka, Joachim Werzlau and Ruth Zechlin, some of whom were students of Eisler.

-Frederic Rzewski's 1975 piano composition The People United Will Never Be Defeated! cites the "Solidaritätslied" at Variation 26.
+Frederic Rzewski's 1975 piano composition The People United Will Never Be Defeated! cites the "Solidaritätslied" at variation 26.

 The final two bars were used as an interval signal by the East German broadcaster Stimme der DDR.